kuanglab/CTFacTomo/README.md

 ![](https://github.com/kuanglab/CTFacTomo/blob/main/figures/CTFacTomo_Workflow_v2.png)

 CTFactTomo (Collapsed tensor factorization for Tomography) is a software developed for reconstruct a 4D tensor from multiple 3D Tomograph data.
 CTFactTomo contructs a CPD factorizaton of a 4D tensor (x,y,z, genes) based on the x-view, y-view and z-view RNA tomography of each gene.
 This research work is described [[1]](#1).
 The following tutorial describes the use of the package on a Mouse Olfactory Mucosa dataset.
-For reproducing the results in [[1]](#1), please see for the detail.
+For reproducing the results in [[1]](#1), please see [Reproducing Experimental Results](#reproducing-experimental-results) for the detail.

 System and package requirements
 ------------------------------------------------------------